Drdraqounof/Loco-Test/Documentation/Troubleshoot.md

 > **Last Updated:** March 15, 2026 at 03:37 PM EDT

+> **In plain terms:** This doc helps you diagnose common setup, build, and runtime problems in the project.

 ## Build Issues

 ### `app/api/route.ts` "is not a module" During `next build`